synacktiv/bip/docs/general/install.rst

     python install.py

-This installer do not insall any plugins by default, but simply the core of Bip.
+This installer does not install any plugins by default, but simply the core of Bip.
 By default the destination folder is the one use by IDA locally (``%APPDATA%\Hex-Rays\IDA Pro\`` for Windows and ``$HOME/.idapro`` for Linux and MacOSX).

-It is possible to use an optional `--dest` argument for installing in a particular folder:
+It is possible to use an optional `--dest` argument to install in a particular folder:

 .. code-block:: none